 The Scottish Prisoner by Diana Gabaldon, Chapter 30

 Lemon cake is a perfect addition to a spring or summer meal.
 It was my father’s favorite, and I always made a point to make it for him on his birthday or any special occasion.
 My mum and I found a simple, homemade recipe in her collection that is incredibly easy to bake.
-Once again, seizing the opportunity, my daughter took charge of the recipe to create a delicious dessert that is bound to be loved by everyone to whom you serve it.
+Once again, seizing the opportunity, my daughter took charge of the recipe to create a delicious dessert that is bound to be loved by everyone.

 The lemon flavor is mild and not overpowering.
 The subtlety of the lemon is complimented by the cake’s soft and moist texture.
 Here is what you will need:

 - 3 cups of all-purpose flour

 - 1 cup unsalted butter, softened